suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 This specification places no requirements on the structure of the key identifier.

-To provide high security for AES Key Wrap it is important that the KEK is of high entropy, and that implementations protect the KEK from disclosure.
+To provide high security for AES Key Wrap, it is important that the KEK is of high entropy, and that implementations protect the KEK from disclosure.
 Compromise of the KEK may result in the disclosure of all key data protected with that KEK.